 - Discuss the psychosocial and grief resource needs and identify principles of effective communication with a potential donor family.

-- Articulate and describe the factors and practices which contribute to a culture of donation in a hospital system and a successful integration of best practices of organ donation into hospital processes, through collaboration between the hospital and organ procurement organization.
+- Articulate and describe the factors and practices which contribute to a culture of donation in a hospital system and successful integration of best practices of organ donation into hospital processes, through collaboration between the hospital and organ procurement organization.